webpack-contrib/eslint-loader/README.md

 #### `cache` (default: false)

 This option will enable caching of the linting results into a file.
-This is particullarly usefull to reduce linting time when doing full build.
+This is particularly useful in reducing linting time when doing a full build.

-The cache is writting inside the `./node_modules/.cache` directory, thanks to the usage of the [find-cache-dir](https://www.npmjs.com/package/find-cache-dir) module.
+The cache file is written to the `./node_modules/.cache` directory, thanks to the usage of the [find-cache-dir](https://www.npmjs.com/package/find-cache-dir) module.

 #### `formatter` (default: eslint stylish formatter)